 Workshops: The described activities will be open to a limited number of undergraduate students, with priority for NeuroID participants.
 The objective of these activities is to enhance the students’ research capabilities and increase their knowledge about funding opportunities ascribed to graduate students and through a research career.

-Graduate School Fellowships: Trainees will be instructed on fellowship mechanisms that they can apply for as graduate students (F31).
+- Graduate School Fellowships: Trainees will be instructed on fellowship mechanisms that they can apply for as graduate students (F31).
 The personnel at NIH-NIGMS, specifically the MBRS branch and NSF will be contacted to provide a seminar about pre-doctoral fellowship opportunities and strategies to write a successful proposal.
 Dr. García-Arráras has served in different study sections at NIH and NSF.
-Thus, he will be in charged of coordinating this activity.
+Thus, he will be in charge of coordinating this activity.

 The students will be required to participate in a research summer program.
-The mentor and mentee will discuss the alternatives to participate on a summer research program.
+The mentor and mentee will discuss the alternatives to participate in a summer research program.
 The mentee will be encouraged to continue his/her research at the laboratory of a mentor’s close collaborator.
-That will provide continuation to the ongoing research and stimulate the students to engage in collaborative work.
-However, the mentor and mentee could also evaluate the possibility of selecting a laboratory based on specific techniques that may need to be transferred for the benefit of the mentee’s research project.
-Alternatively, the mentee could participate in a summer research program at an institution that she/he is interesting in applying for graduate school.
+That will provide continuity to the ongoing research and stimulate the students to engage in collaborative work.
+However, the mentor and mentee could also evaluate the possibility of selecting a laboratory-based on specific techniques that may need to be transferred for the benefit of the mentee’s research project.
+Alternatively, the mentee could participate in a summer research program at an institution that she/he is interested in applying for graduate school.
 The NeuroID program has obtained support from different universities (e.g. Harvard, Yale, UC Denver, Northwestern Univ.) with active T32 training grants in neuroscience.
 The students will be encouraged to select summer research programs from these institutions.

 The following specific rules are to be fulfilled by all participants of the NeuroID program.
 Failure to do so will result in suspension from the Program’s benefit up to dismissal from the program.
 The specific rules are:

-This first summer will serve to promote the interaction between the student and his/her mentor.
-Since the students will not take any course work, the students are expected to spend his/her summer on the laboratory.
+- This first summer will serve to promote the interaction between the student and his/her mentor.
+Since the students will not take any course work, the students are expected to spend his/her summer in the laboratory.
 At the end of the summer session, the student will be required to submit a report.
 The report will have an introduction describing the main interest of the research laboratory and the specific scientific question the student will be addressing.
 Also, the student will explain the main techniques used in the laboratory, specifically those that she/he will be using on her/his project.

-During the academic year, the trainees will be involved in bench work in the selected laboratory, under the direct supervision of the principal investigator of that laboratory.
+- During the academic year, the trainees will be involved in bench work in the selected laboratory, under the direct supervision of the principal investigator of that laboratory.
 At the end of each semester, the trainees are required to submit a progress report on the research work carried out.
-The report will be a 3 page summary of the research experience, data obtained and future directions.
+The report will be a 3 page summary of the research experience, data obtained, and future directions.
 A specific form will be provided by the NeuroID program.

-NeuroID participants will be required to take, at least, two of the technical workshops during the course of their two years tenure in the program.
+- NeuroID participants will be required to take, at least, two of the technical workshops during the course of their two years tenure in the program.

-The first week of November prior to the summer session, the students need to submit to the NeuroID program the decision reached about the summer research experience.
+- The first week of November prior to the summer session, the students need to submit to the NeuroID program the decision reached about the summer research experience.
 This document needs to be signed by the student’s mentor.
 The mentor and mentee are required to fulfill the application requirements for the summer research program.